 - Little Troopers materials

 - Half-termly social events for parents and children

 - Information page for Service families on main school website

 - After school clubs including combat club, football club, or sports themed particularly to involve more role models for the children

 - Deployment display boards

 - Still photo books and talking photo books

 - Memory boxes for children moving on to a new school

 - Homework support groups

-- Service children’s base within school, with a bank of computers for scanning school work to email parents who are away and keep them in touch.
+- Service children’s base within school, with an option to scan school work and share it with parents who are away to help keep them in touch.